preaudc/tech-articles/SparkGoodPractices.md

 Doing a `union` to produce a single Dataset from several parquet files loaded as Datasets takes a lot more time than loading all the parquet files at once into a single Dataset.

-Load each parquet file into a Dataset and union all these Datasets to produce a single Dataset:
+Let's load each parquet file into a Dataset and union all these Datasets to produce a single Dataset:
 ```scala
 import org.apache.hadoop.fs.{FileSystem, Path}
 import org.apache.spark.sql.Encoders